api3dao/oev-docs/docs/oev/overview/oev-network.md

 ### Api3ServerV1

-The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse to compute collateral and protocol fee from the bid amounts.
-Note, that this chain is not listed on the API3 market, because OEV Network is primarily intended to be used for the OEV auctions.
+The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse to compute collateral and protocol fees from the bid amounts.
+N that this chain is not listed on the API3 market, because the OEV Network is primarily intended to be used for the OEV auctions.

 ### OevAuctionHouse